myersg86/digitalocean-x2go-ubuntu-1804/do-x2go-ubuntumate1804.md

 ### Introduction

-In this guide, you will learn how to install and configure an remotely accessible desktop environment on a Digital Ocean Ubuntu 18.04 Droplet.
+In this guide, you will learn how to install and configure an remotely accessible Linux desktop environment on a Digital Ocean Ubuntu 18.04 Droplet.

 Your droplet will have the same utilities and functionality as having an Ubuntu Mate Desktop Installation on a physical computer, except it lives on DigitalOcean servers and is accessible from anywhere that you have internet access.